 If you have roommates you want to add to your renters policy, it is possible, although different states and insurance carriers have their own rules on how many people can be included on one policy.
 It might be easier in the long run to have roommates purchase their own separate policies, especially if they prefer different insurers.
-And besides, do you really trust your roommate enough to put that person on your policy? (see ‘Is a Roommate Worth the Financial Benefit?’)
+And besides, do you really trust your roommate enough to put that person on your policy?

-Tips for Saving on Renters Insurance
+Tips for saving on renters insurance

 Another smart way to save on premiums is to take advantage of insurer discounts for people who choose higher deductibles or bundle their renters insurance with other policies, such as car insurance.
 Other discounts are also offered when things like smoke detectors, burglar alarms, sprinkler systems and deadbolts are installed.
 Make a point of regularly notifying your insurer when such changes are made.

 Deductibles for renters policies tend to start at around $500 and can go up to $1,000 or $2,000, depending on how much the renter wants to save on premiums.
 Of course, if you choose the high $2,000 deductible, you may save 25 percent on your premiums, but you’d be obligated to pay for anything up to $2,000 before the insurance would kick in.

 In some cases, insurers will offer coverage to renters for just their property and not for liability, or vice-versa.
 Seek out sites that provide different quotes and side-by-side comparisons in order to find out what kind of policy can be crafted to fit your price range and coverage requirements.